dotnet-foundation/website/input/blog/posts/net-foundation-april-update.md

 <p><a href="http://eepurl.com/dhL_qb">Subscribe</a></p>

-<p>Don’t worry, we want to keep these short, interesting, and low-noise, so we won’t overload your e-mail.</p>
+<p>Don't worry, we want to keep these short, interesting, and low-noise, so we won't overload your e-mail.</p>